 Georgian Trail use and COVID-19

-Use of the Georgian Trail, especially by local residents, is increasing daily as the weather improves and people look for ways to safely exercise and get some fresh air.
-During the current COVID-19 crisis, in accordance with government guidelines, we remind you not to use the trail if you have any symptoms, have returned from abroad or have had any contact with COVID-19.
+Use of the Georgian Trail continues to be a popular way to safely exercise and get some fresh air.
+During COVID-19 , in accordance with government guidelines, do not use the trail if you have any symptoms or any contact with COVID-19.

 Locating the Trail